We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Compensation for a maternal birth injury can also replace lost income, giving your family financial security if you have to give up work.
 It can also be your chance to get the answers you and your family so desperately need.

 At this difficult time for you and your family, you deserve clear answers and close personal support.
 Having represented families like yours in Rhondda Cynon Taff and Bridgend for over 30 years, our maternal birth injury solicitors can give you all the help you need to get a fair outcome for your family.

 Why choose Devonalds when claiming for a birth injury to a mother?

+Our expertise in dealing with birth injury claims in South Wales is unrivalled and we are here to help you.
 We take pride in our strong connection to the local community, with most of our team being born and bred in the Rhondda Cynon Taff area, where we have advised and represented families for more than three decades.

 If you’re not used to dealing with lawyers, we know that it can be intimidating to take that first step of getting in touch and asking for help.
 We want you to know that we are people just like you and we will do everything we can to make you feel comfortable and answer your questions and concerns.

 You will have the dedicated support of one of our birth injury solicitors in South Wales, who will handle your maternal injury claim from start to finish.
 They’ll be available by phone and email at all times, so you can always speak to someone you know and who knows you if you have a question or need an update on the progress of your claim.

 Wherever possible, we will seek an early out-of-court settlement, so you get fair compensation faster, with lower legal fees and much less stress.
 However, should court proceedings be needed, we can ensure you have the very best legal representation and personal support every step of the way.

 Speak to us about starting a birth injury to mother compensation claim today